 As Literary Manager, Polly assists STC’s Artistic Director with programming (choosing which plays should be performed when), facilitates a number of the company’s creative initiatives (The Patrick White Fellowship, The Emerging Writers’ Group) and can often be found in the rehearsal room, working with playwrights to help their work to shine.

-Ahead of Rough Draft #46 taking place this week – the live reading will be available to stream on social media on August 28 – Polly sat down with us to discuss the program’s history and why a chance to experiment is so important for playwrights.
+Ahead of Rough Draft #47 taking place next month – the live reading will be available to stream on social media on 10 October – Polly sat down with us to discuss the program’s history and why a chance to experiment is so important for playwrights.

 Tell us about the Rough Draft program, when and how did it start?